alwaysprafull/JMeter_PerformanceTesting/README.md

-A structured and practical performance testing project using **Apache JMeter**, designed to test the scalability, reliability, and performance of web applications and APIs.

 # 🚀 JMeter Performance Testing

 A structured and practical performance testing project using **Apache JMeter**, designed to test the scalability, reliability, and performance of web applications and APIs.